 AbolitionNC actively participates in the prevention of human trafficking and the restoration of survivors through community education, resources, collaboration, and prayer.
-Natasha serves on the Board of Directors and primarily supports the work of AbolitionNC by organizing and championing education and awareness opportunities, networking and community mobilizing.
+Natasha was one of the original board members of AbolitionNC, and she primarily supports the work of AbolitionNC by organizing and championing education and awareness opportunities, networking and community mobilizing, and global education.

 Natasha is a Covenanter at Grace Community Church in Greensboro, NC.
 The focus of Grace is to make disciples who live out the gospel crossing racial and economic lines

 On May 17, 2014, Natasha graduated cum laude with a M.A. in Christian Leadership from Gordon-Conwell Theological Seminary at the Charlotte, NC campus.
 She was also honored to receive the Redemptive Leadership Award, and represented her classmates as a speaker at the commencement ceremony.
 Following graduation, Natasha served as the Assistant Director of the Center for the Development of Evangelical Leadership (CDEL) where she worked with her mentor, Dr. Rodney Cooper, to revitalize the center.
 The highlight of her time at the center included arranging a partnership with the Mosaix Global Network, and organizing the first ever Mosaix Multi-ethnic Church Planting Leaders’ Summit.

 Natasha is a regular columnist for Outreach Magazine.
 Outreach is one of the leading magazines for pastors and church leaders, engaging communities, sharing the gospel, and ensuring Christian outreach around the world.
 You can find her "Lead on Purpose" Column in both the printed magazine, and online website.